 - Grant Amounts: Fellowships and grants do not exceed $3,000, but typically range from $500-$1,000.

 - Duration: Fellowships are not renewable but all applicants are eligible to reapply.

-Deadlines: To be considered for a scholarship, applications must be postmarked before the following deadlines:
+- Deadlines: To be considered for a scholarship, applications must be postmarked by the following deadlines:

 - Strong academic performance is essential.

 - Candidates must have a demonstrated interest in the themes of the Acton Institute.

 - Candidates must display the potential to advance the themes of the Acton Institute.

 - Awards are open to all qualified persons irrespective of race, sex, national or ethnic origin, age, citizenship, religious affiliation, or disability.

 A completed application consists of:

 - A 1-page proposal that outlines what you intend to accomplish with this scholarship (upload in application form).